Daniel – Der Zauberer: Plot

-A young girl named Petra visits Daniel.
-She is a fan of his and has previously written him a letter.
-Petra works at a café owned by her grandfather (Grandpa Winter) in Daniel's hometown of Eggenfelden.
+The dichotomy between those who love and hate Daniel is displayed by a young girl named Petra and her grandfather, Grandpa Winter.
+The two work at a café in Daniel's hometown of Eggenfelden.
 Grandpa Winter can't stand Daniel's music and neither can the café guests.
-Daniel sticks his finger into each cake on the counter and tastes them all, then buys them and gives Petra and her grandfather two free tickets for his last concert of the year in Passau.
+Daniel arrives at the café and buys all of their cakes, signs Petra's book, and gives Petra and her grandfather two free tickets for his last concert of the year in Passau.
+Unbeknownst to Daniel, this is the show that Baltazar has told Rike and Tom to kill him at.

-Rike and Tom plan to shoot Daniel on stage at this concert.
-But instead, Rike kidnaps Daniel and brings him to their house.
-Tom arrives shortly afterward, after Baltazar again appears to him and encourages him to kill Daniel.
-Tom and Rike plan to film their execution of Daniel in order to become celebrities themselves.
-When Daniel is briefly left alone, his grandfather appears to him and emboldens him, warning him that he is about to face his toughest trial to date.
-Rike and Tom return and are unable to make themselves go through with the plan to kill Daniel – instead beginning to talk about their unhappy childhoods.
-Tom even confesses that he thinks Daniel's latest hit song isn't bad.
-Rike leaves, and Tom agrees to release Daniel again on the condition that Daniel doesn't report the kidnap.
-Daniel returns to his interrupted concert and continues to delight the crowd, including Petra and her grandfather, who has now become a fan of Daniel's and is dancing happily.
+After Daniel goes backstage during the show, Rike kidnaps Daniel and brings him to their house.
+Tom and Rike plan to record their execution of Daniel in order to become celebrities.
+When Daniel is left alone, his grandfather appears to him and emboldens him, warning him that he is about to face his toughest trial to date.
+Rike and Tom return and are unable to make themselves go through with the plan to kill Daniel.
+Tom confides in Daniel that his abusive step-father stole his prized guitar after telling him that he could never play music.
+Daniel tells Tom that he could become a musician if he tried.
+Realizing that they are not so different from each other, Tom releases him after Daniel says that he won't report the kidnapping.

-In the evening, Johnny appears to Daniel again.
-As Daniel asks whether he will receive a Christmas gift in return for overcoming his ordeal, Johnny says to him that he forgot to give Rike and Tom anything for Christmas, saying that he should give them something special to him - his new guitar.
-At first, Daniel is skeptical of the idea of giving his guitar to the people who tried to kill him but then goes to Rike and Tom's house with the guitar as a surprise.
-They are delighted, and Daniel, Rike, and Tom - now seemingly the best of friends - play around with the guitar in the snowy garden, to the song "I Like The Skin I'm In".
+Daniel returns to perform at his concert.
+The crowd is excited, including Petra's grandfather, who has now become a fan of Daniel's.
+Later, Daniel asks Johnny whether he will receive a Christmas gift after overcoming his ordeal.
+However, Johnny says to him that he forgot to give Rike and Tom anything for Christmas, and that he should give Tom something special: his new guitar.
+Daniel is skeptical of the idea of giving his guitar to the people who tried to kill him.
+However, after he goes through with it, Rike and Tom are delighted, and the three, now friends, play with it in the snowy garden to the song "I Like The Skin I'm In".